dayanacavalcante/Obesity-Estimate/README.md

 memory usage: 206.2+ KB
 ```

 There are columns with object and float data.
-First, treat the object type data with the _category_encoders_ method, which uses a dictionary to determine the order of the attributes.
+First, I treated the object type data with the _category_encoders_ method, which uses a dictionary to determine the order of the attributes.
 The _Label Encoder_ method could also be used, which is indicated for ordinal categorical variables, which is the case of the "CAEC", "CALC" and "NObeyesdad" columns.
 However, as this method assigns the order of values through the alphabetical order of the classes, it did not return an expected order.
 I could also use the _One Hot Encoding_ method or _get_dummies_ from the Pandas library but as my number of columns would increase, I chose not to use it.

 ```
       Gender        Age    Height      Weight  family_history_with_overweight  ...
 FAF       TUE  CALC  MTRANS  NObeyesdad